peterjc/galaxy_blast/blast2go/README.rst

         - Use reStructuredText for this README file.
         - Updated citation information (Cock et al. 2013).
         - Development moved to GitHub, https://github.com/peterjc/galaxy_blast
+        - Split out massage_xml_for_blast2go.py as a standalone file.
 ======= ======================================================================